righthandabacus/righthandabacus.github.io/_posts/2018-06-15-t69-optgambling.markdown

 # Breiman (1961) paper

-The 1961 paper is more mathematically vigorous.
+The 1961 paper is more mathematically rigourous.
 It discussed the following model of gambling:

 Let outcome $$X$$ be taken on a set $$I=\{1,\cdots,s\}$$ such that